lvicentesanchez/fast-gt-perfect/README.md

 # fast-gt-perfect

+> ### Warning
+>
+> Kryo serialization should not be used for long term storage as upgrading the library could end in binary representation
+> incompatibilities.
+>

 ### Pre-steps

 First you need to start cassandra locally and create both the keyspace and the column families using `src/main/cql/01_key_space.cql` and `src/main/cql/02_column_family.cql`.